callanmurphy/Big-Fun-React-Site/README.md

 - Set up database backend with MongoDB and connected it to React Components
 - Worked collaboratively online to create a functional website from scratch

-Developed and deployed a React JS website for a class project with 3 other students.
-Used tools such as Node JS, npm, Express, MongoDB/Mongoose, Material-UI, and Heroku.

 ## Overview